The following Dispute Resolution practice note provides comprehensive and up to date legal information covering:

-After particulars of claim are served on a defendant, the defendant can:
+CPR 9.2 provides that when particulars of claim are served on a defendant, the defendant may:

 Where parties have followed a pre-action protocol or exchanged pre-action correspondence, the defendant has a chance to consider and prepare its response to the claim (see Practice Notes: The pre-action protocols and when they apply, Pre-action behaviour in non-protocol cases—Practice Direction Pre-Action Conduct and Protocols and Responding to a letter of claim—a practical guide).
 Otherwise, the arrival of a claim form can come as a surprise to the defendant and force it to consider a number of issues quickly.

 Calculate the deadline for responding to the claim, including the date the defendant is deemed to have received the claim.
-The time for serving a defence can be extended by filing an acknowledgement of service.
+The time for filing a defence can be extended

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.